California Tax Education Council: Renewal registration

 As of 2011, more than 43,000 CRTPs registered with CTEC.
 Consumers can verify the status of a CRTP by visiting www.ctec.org or call CTEC toll free at 877-850-2832.
 Consumers can report unregistered tax preparers by filling out the Noncompliant Complaint Form through CTEC’s website.
 All reports are kept confidential.

-Approved Education Providers
+Approved education providers

 In order to implement the Tax Preparers Act, CTEC developed an application process for approving individuals and tax schools as CTEC-approved education providers.
 Applicants must submit the all documents pertaining to becoming an education provider, including the course(s) they would like approved.
 CTEC policy CP-02 requires that CTEC send written notice within 120 days determining if the applicant’s course(s) have been approved or denied.

 To become and maintain the status of being an approved education provider, an applicant must also: